Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 94. You vs Competitor Post

-You vs competitor post is a blog post where you compare yourself to a competitor.
+In the You vs Competitor post, you compare yourself to a competitor.

-This type of blog post can help you position yourself as the better choice for your audience.
-It can also help you get attention from your competitor’s audience.
+Position yourself as the better choice for your audience and get attention from your competitor’s audience using this post.

 Example: